Nordkapp Municipality: Name

+The municipality (originally the parish) was named after the old Kjelvik farm (Ketilvík) since the first Kjelvik Church was built there.
+The first element is derived from the word ketill which means "helmet" or "kettle".
+The last element is vík which means "cove" or "bay".
+The municipality was originally named Kjelvik, but that village was totally destroyed by the Germans in 1944 and it was never rebuilt.
+As a consequence of this, on 8 July 1949, a royal resolution changed the name of the municipality to Nordkapp effective on 1 January 1950.
+Nordkapp is a Norwegianized form of the English name North Cape by which the area was historically known dating back to at least 1553.
+The Old Norse name of the cape was Knyskanes.

 Coat of arms

 The coat of arms was granted on 19 October 1973.
 The official blazon is "Per fess angeled Or and gules" (Delt av gull og rødt ved enkelt venstre trappesnitt).
 This means the arms have a field (background) that is divided by an angeled line.
 Above the line the field has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 Below the line, the field has a tincture of gules (red).
 The arms are designed to look like a simplified silhouette of the North Cape, a large cliff in Nordkapp Municipality that is traditionally taken to be the northernmost point in Norway and of the European continent.
 The red and yellow colors are meant to show the sea under a golden sky representing the midnight sun.
 The arms were designed by Hallvard Trætteberg.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Nordkapp.
+The Church of Norway has one parish (sokn) within Nordkapp Municipality.
 It is part of the Hammerfest prosti (deanery) in the Diocese of Nord-Hålogaland.